In this MariaDB Tutorial, Let us see, how to remove user in MariaDB. Here we will see a few examples on the related topics.

 In this, we will learn about ERROR code 1396 related to removing users’ accounts.

-The ERROR 1396 usually occurs when it fails in executing statements related to user management like CREATE USER or DROP USER.
+ERROR 1396 usually occurs when it fails to execute statements related to user management, such as CREATE USER or DROP USER.

 It occurs during the Drop statement when the user we want to delete does not exist in MariaDB.

-For example, you can try to remove a user with a name like Jack or any other user who does not exist in the Users list.
+For example, you can try to remove a user named Jack or any other user who does not exist in the Users list.

 DROP USER 'Jack'@'localhost';